 Business development is something that can easily fly under your radar, particularly if you’re busy with clients.
 However, it’s important that you don’t neglect the wider aspects of running your company.

-If you’re the same, we’ve put together a 12-point checklist to give your marketing an MOT.
-So, print it off, grab a mince pie and see how many of these jobs you can tick off?
+To help you, we’ve put together a 12-point checklist to give your marketing an MOT.
+So, print it off, grab a cup of tea, and see how many of these jobs you can tick off.

 Do you have one?

 Like financial planning, marketing works best when you have a strategy in place which you can implement effectively.

 If you don’t have a marketing strategy this, in tandem with item two, is where we recommend you start.

 Building client personas is a key investment we recommend everyone makes before they start to build a marketing strategy.
 We’d certainly suggest it before you begin building websites, using social media, and so on.

 Client personas will help you understand your target audience, what you should be saying to them and how you should be saying it.

 Google Analytics is a free tool which provides a huge amount of valuable information about your website and how it’s performing.

 When was the last time you checked your Analytics and took action based on what you saw?